 TITANUS® can be configured to support the needs of every individual environment.
 A single unit sits on a pipe system that includes air sampling points and a base unit with a detector module.
 The detector uses vacuum pressure to take continuous samples of the ambient air.
 These samples flow to a sensitive optical detector that examines them for the smallest traces of smoke particles.

-To ensure accuracy and prevent false alarms, TITANUS® air sampling smoke detectors have high to very high sensitivity levels (EN 5420 Classes A, B and C) - up to 2,000 times more sensitivity than conventional point-type detectors.
+To ensure accuracy and prevent false alarms, TITANUS® air sampling smoke detectors have high to very high sensitivity levels - up to 2,000 times more sensitivity than conventional point-type detectors.

 Read more about how our patented LOGIC.SENS® signal processing technology prevents against false alarms below.

 A fan inside the base unit generates the vacuum pressure needed to sample the air on an ongoing basis, while integrated air flow sensors continually monitor the pipe for potential blockages or breaks to ensure everything is always functioning properly.